Scrunchies Are Cool Again. Hair's How They Staged A Comeback

 The scrunchie has been showing up on runways, celebrities and influencers.
 A huge scrunchie news cycle started when singer Lizzo posed backstage at MTV's Video Music Awards in a sky-high side-pony held up by a bejeweled $100 scrunchie, said to have 5,000 hand-applied rhinestones.

 Even long-haired dudes got in on the trend.
-Aquaman actor Jason Momoa wore a pink scrunchie to the Oscars, along with a blush-pink suit designed based on another scrunchie he showed off in a YouTube video: "One of our hair stylists ... gave this to me — I freaked out because it was beautiful."
+Aquaman actor Jason Momoa wore a pink scrunchie to the Oscars, along with a blush-pink suit whose design was based on another scrunchie he showed off in a YouTube video: "One of our hair stylists ... gave this to me — I freaked out because it was beautiful."

 As word of my scrunchie story spread, women kept telling me one more, simple truth about the bulky scrunchie's superiority to thinner elastic bands: It's gentler on hair.
 This especially aligns with today's growing focus on healthful hair care and the natural-hair movement.